Nurses — dedicated, compassionate, and courageous - rise to the health challenges of the moment with our wellness in mind.

 We invite you to celebrate a nurse and all the heroic UHealth staff who protect our health and safety at every turn.
 Make a gift in their honor, support our nurses and help us deliver outstanding patient care.

 Make a gift in honor of a UHealth/Miller School nurse.
-Your donation to the UHealth/Miller School of Medicine Emergency Response Fund will support:
+Your donation to the Celebrate a Nurse Fund will:

 We salute nurses today and every day of the year.

 Phalante Valcin is a registered ADT (admission, discharge, and transfer) nurse in UHealth's Surgical Oncology Unit.
 Phalante cares for, guides, and advocates for patients every day, ensuring that there are no gaps in their care at the hospital and when they return home.

 Nursing to me is an opportunity to genuinely care for patients and their loved ones by selflessly advocating for them.

 Nursing is selflessness, we must make sure that our patient is our priority and treat each of them with kindness, dignity, and compassion.